jfilby/nexus/README.md

 Nexus Web Framework
 ===

-Nexus provides a high-level [Nim](https://nim-lang.org) development framework, with batteries included.
+Nexus provides a high-level web framework for [Nim](https://nim-lang.org), with batteries included.
 The goal is to create a similar framework for Nim as Django is for Python or Rails is for Ruby.
 You can create web apps, web-services and console applications.
 The framework includes a web server, an